 Will technology take my job?

-Probably so.
+Probably so, and I don’t deny that likelihood for some aspects of psychology as well.
 But don’t quit yet!
 If you’ve been around a few years, like I have, it’s likely that technology has already “taken” all or much of the job you had 10 years ago.
 You’ve simply changed to stay in front of the technological evolution.

 What does science say?